miklevin/MikeLev.in/_posts/2024-10-14-botifython-is-born.md

 This is some powerful magical incantations.
 I'm getting the incantations down to a minimum, essentially.

+## How to Hide Private Keys from GitHub Security Systems

 Okay, now how to put a private key in a github repo and not have their security systems flag it.
 There's all sorts of encryption, but I'm going to go for the